 I am an Associate Professor of Sociology at National Taiwan University.
 I am mainly an economic/environmental sociologist studying climate change and environment.
-In recent years, I also branched out my research interests to race, food, sports, and other exciting topics.
+In recent years, I also branched out my research interests to race, gender, food, sports, and other topics.
 I view research as a team sport and enjoy learning from colleagues across disciplines.

 Before I returned to Taiwan in summer 2019, I had the honor and pleasure to be an Assistant Professor for three wonderful years at Occidental College.
 During 2015-2016, I was a Postdoctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.
 I earned my Ph.D. in sociology from the University of Wisconsin-Madison, and joint master’s degrees from the School of Forestry & Environmental Studies (MEM) and the International and Development Economics (IDE) program at Yale University.
 Before shifting to my social science career, I majored in chemical engineering at National Taiwan University.